ビザの申請は千葉でビザ申請を専門で行なっているamie行政書士へ

 (Note: The above documents 2-4 are required only if they have been submitted to a Japanese municipal office)

-5. Residence certiricate (Jyumin-hyou) of housemate in Japan (including all members of the household) if the applicant will be residing with them
+5. Residence certificate (Jyumin-hyou) of housemate in Japan (including all members of the household) if the applicant will be residing with them

 Documents for proving occupation and income

-If the applicant can provide these documents themselves:
+If the applicant can provide the expenses themselves:

 1. Bank statement as proof of savings balance (under the applicant’s name)